CarlitoBriganteNT/parklezbot/README.md

 #######################################

-TESTED ON PYTHON 3 ONLY!!!

-Write your token at config.py
+Write your token and set yourself as admin at config.py

 I am releasing this bot 'as it is', I've translated everything I could.

-I strongly recommend you to read all the python files not in this documentation folder, but in the main and plugins folder.
+### I strongly recommend you to read all the python files not in the documentation folder, but in the main and plugins folder.

-As you can see, I've separated all functions into modules just to make it easier to debug/enable/disable.
+As you can see, I've separated all functions into modules just to make it easier to debug/enable/disable. ### To enable a plugin, just drag it from the /disabled folder.

 All modules are globally loaded, and need config.py to know about the "bot" instance object of the telebot class, and also to have access to common_functions.py and global variables such as admin_users.